shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 };
 ```

 Next, we have our Home component.
-In this, we are using useEffect, and as the storage gets loaded, we are taking the image, name and description from it and storing it in our nfts State.
+In this, we are using useEffect, and as the storage gets loaded, we are taking the image, name and description from it and storing it in our nfts state.
-We need to change the URL format as we cant fetch ipfs:// using axios as it’s not supported.
+We need to change the URL format as we can't fetch ipfs:// using axios as it’s not supported for now.
 So we are using the HTTPS URL for it.

 ```jsx